openspending/spendb/doc/model/design.rst

 .. _olap-intro:

-Offline analytics in OpenSpending
+Offline analytics in SpenDB
 ---------------------------------

-OpenSpending provides a multi-tenant OLAP-style data store, a concept sometimes referred to as a *data mart*.
+SpenDB provides a multi-tenant OLAP-style data store, a concept sometimes referred to as a *data mart*.
 The system aims to allow the addition of further datasets at run-time and via the web, while keeping loaded data immutable.
 For each dataset, a reference is managed within the core data model, and a specific